arturadams/new/README.md

 1. Push this repo to a Git host and create a new site on Netlify.
 2. In **Site settings → Environment variables**, set `DATABASE_URL` to your PostgreSQL connection string.
-3. Netlify reads `netlify.toml` and runs `npm run build` with the `@netlify/plugin-nextjs` plugin to deploy the app.
+3. Netlify runs `npm run build`, which builds and exports the static site into the `out` directory.
-4. The plugin automatically publishes files from the `.next` directory; do not set the publish directory to the repo root.
+4. API endpoints are served from Netlify Functions located in `netlify/functions` as configured in `netlify.toml`.